jamest1903/museumXTD/README.md

 # Editing the content

+Please also read our editing guidelines in "Comment participer sur la plateforme" folder.

 ## Making changes

 Before making changes, make sure you have the latest version of the content.
 1. In GitHub Desktop check that under Current Branch is `main`
 1. Click "Fetch Origin"